lightec-xyz/zkBTC-Security/README.md

 * a `RecursiveCircuit` either verifies two `UnitCircuit` proofs or one `RecursiveCircuit` or `HybridCircuit` proof immediately followed by a `UnitCircuit` proof;
 * a `HybridCircuit` is similar to `RecursiveCircuit`, but instead of a `UnitCircuit` proof, it verifies the chaining conditions directly.
 The benefit of `HybridCircuit` over `RecursiveCircuit` is saving a recursion.

 The security of chainark is, therefore, of essential importance to zkBTC.
-Here are the main design considerations:
+Here are the primary design considerations:

-* Circuit `FingerPrint` is used throughout the chainark library to identify circuits.
+* The `FingerPrint` circuit is used throughout the Chainark library to identify circuits.
 Unlike some simple situations in which an outer circuit verifies a proof from an inner circuit and only needs the in-circuit verification key, we design the chainark to be capable of verifying a chain of any length.
-So, the basic idea is for the `RecursiveCircuit` or `HybridCircuit` to verify their proof (from an earlier proving session).
+The basic idea is for the `RecursiveCircuit` or `HybridCircuit` to verify its proof (from an earlier proving session).
 Of course, they cannot use a verification key when its definition has not yet been finished. `FingerPrint` is the answer to this dilemma.
 In the source code, this is the `MultiRecursiveCircuit.SelfFps` or `HybridCircuit.SelfFps` (an array).
 * For any circuit to verify if a proof from the `RecursiveCircuit` or `HybridCircuit` is acceptable, they need to verify the proof with a proper verification key and check if the recursion has been performed correctly.
 That is, the verification keys used to in-circuit verify other proofs must match the listed fingerprints exactly one-to-one.
-These listed fingerprints are used to identify which recursive or hybrid circuit could be trusted.
+These listed fingerprints are used to identify which recursive or hybrid circuits could be trusted.

 ## Proving System and Trusted Setup

 We use [Plonk](https://eprint.iacr.org/2019/953) as supported by [gnark](https://github.com/consensys/gnark/).
-Plonk is instantiated with the BN254 curve for the purpose of verification in Ethereum.
+Plonk is instantiated using the BN254 curve for verification purposes in Ethereum.

 We use the Aztec setup files with further re-calculation to .lsrs files.
 Instructions could be found in [this repo](https://github.com/lightec-xyz/plonkSetup).

 ## System Upgradability

-Full decentralization is somehow contradicting to upgradability, as a system upgrade could not be implemented without some controls.
+Full decentralization is somewhat contradictory to upgradability, as a system upgrade cannot be implemented without some controls.
 Yet, we will have to do this for reasons including:

 * potential security vulnerabilites newly discovered after product launch, either in the underlying library or in our implementation;
-* a new implementation which is much more efficient (10x or even more) and could greatly enhance user experiences and/or save lots of gas;
+* a new implementation that is much more efficient (10x or even more) and could significantly enhance user experiences and/or save lots of gas;
 * the ultimate upgrade from multi-sig managed address to `OP_ZKP`.

 We enable the upgradability in two ways:

 * to upgrade the ZKP module for deposit, we need to deploy a new deposit module.
-Then this new module takes over the ZKP verification for deposit.
+Then, this new module takes over the ZKP verification for deposit.
-* to upgrade the ZKP module for redemption, we will have to deploy new ICP canister, Oasis smart contract and SGX enclave as they are all designed to be non-upgradable (so that even the project team cannot manipulate these confidential containers).
-The operator address has to be changed, which leads to asset migration.
+* to upgrade the ZKP module for redemption, we will need to deploy a new ICP canister, Oasis smart contract, and SGX enclave, as they are all designed to be non-upgradable (so that even the project team cannot manipulate these confidential containers).
+The operator address needs to be changed, which results in asset migration.

-Since some users might miss the notification of chaning to a new deposit address, the old address will be supported in an admin-only way, as there might be security risks from the old modules.
+Since some users may miss the notification of changing to a new deposit address, the old address will be supported in an admin-only manner, as there may be security risks associated with the old modules.

-The control required to implement the upgradability is minimal in the sense that the admin role is only used for upgrade.
+The control required to implement upgradability is minimal, in that the admin role is only used for upgrades.

 ## Responsible Disclosure